-- Professor of Middle Eastern history at UCLA
+* Professor of Middle Eastern history at UCLA since 1995

-- Describes the contemporary “quest for Palestinian rights” as “equivalent to the American civil rights struggle of the 1960s or the anti-apartheid struggle of the 1980s”
+* Says the “quest for Palestinian rights” is “equivalent to the American civil rights struggle of the 1960s or the anti-apartheid struggle of the 1980s”

-- States that the Israeli security fence in the West Bank has been used for the “illegal annexation of land by the Israeli government”
+* States that the Israeli security fence in the West Bank has been used for the “illegal annexation of land”

 In 2002 Gelvin was a signatory to a petition calling for the University of California to divest its assets from all companies that conducted any business whatsoever with Israel — a nation that was, he told reporters, “committing an invasion” against the Palestinian people.